-Sweden Issues a Draft Law to Amend its Global Minimum Tax Act for June 2024 OECD Administrative Guidance
+Sweden Enacts Law to Amend its Global Minimum Tax Act for June 2024 OECD Administrative Guidance

-The purpose of the draft law is to implement the provisions of the June 2024 OECD Administrative Guidance into domestic law.
+On December 10, 2025, Sweden published law No. SFS 2025:1461 in its Official Gazette.
+The purpose of the law is to implement the provisions of the June 2024 OECD Administrative Guidance into domestic law.
+This follows a draft law previously published on August 14, 2025.

 For instance, Article 1 of the June 2024 OECD Administrative Guidance includes details provisions for determining whether or not tax has been reversed within five years under the deferred tax recapture rules in Article 4.4.4 of the OECD Model Rules.
 However, Sweden’s current Global Minimum Tax Act already includes deferred tax recapture rules (Chapter 3, Section 35 of the Global Minimum Tax Act) and the June 2024 OECD Administrative Guidance is focused on how to determine whether a deferred tax liability has been reversed or not.